ssscassio/ros-wall-follower-2-wheeled-robot/README.md

 ```
 ## Running the tests

 To run the tests it will be necessary to use 3 different terminals.
-Follow the steps starting at project folder's root.
+Follow the steps starting at project root folder.

 ### First Terminal
 *Do not close this terminal*